Contact Details: firstname.lastname@example.org

 Publications and conference presentations

-‘Ordinary ethics and moral education’, (Paper to be given at the Philosophy of Education Research Seminar Series, University of Birmingham, March 2018).
+Responsible pedagogies: Liberal moral education and the anthropology of ethics (Paper given at the Philosophy of Education Research Seminar Series, University of Birmingham, March 2018).

 ‘Towards a virtue ethical approach to relationships and sex education’ (Paper given at the Jubilee Centre for Character and Virtues Seminar Series, July 2017)